The Translational Research Core (TRC) is comprised of separate but related services devoted to supporting clinical research efforts.

 - Provides specialized sample purifications and/or extractions to facilitate the flow of clinical specimens to other assays in other core facilities in the Center.

-- Uses high-throughput 384-well-based viability/apoptosis assays help researchers identify potential indications for investigational agents to inhibit cancer types
+- Uses high-throughput 384-well-based and 1536 well-based viability/apoptosis assays help researchers identify potential indications for investigational agents to inhibit cancer types

 - Helps discovery of drug synergistic interactions.

 TRC services include specialized sample processing for research specimens collected in clinical trials and a variety of pharmacologic, whole cell-based and molecular assays: